VershimaKelvin/appiumTest_MBL/README.md

 - **Common Issues**:
   - If you encounter `StaleElementReferenceException`, refer to the codebase for retry mechanisms or increase the wait time in `WebDriverWait`.
-  - Ensure that the `appPackage` and `appActivity` values in `BaseClass.java` are accurate and match the application being tested.
   - If Appium doesn’t detect your device, make sure **USB Debugging** is enabled on the device and run `adb devices` to verify the connection.

 ---